José María de Achá: Loreto Massacre

-In September 1861, Achá had to travel urgently to Sucre to put down an uprising against the government that had taken place in that city.
+In September 1861, de Achá had to travel urgently to Sucre to put down an uprising against the government that had taken place in that city.

-Achá, before leaving La Paz, left Dr. Rudencindo Carbajal as prefect of the department and Colonel Plácido Yáñez as general commander of the department, in charge of maintaining order during the absence of the president.
+De Achá, before leaving La Paz, left Dr. Rudencindo Carbajal as prefect of the department and Colonel Plácido Yáñez as general commander of the department, in charge of maintaining order during the absence of the president.

 Placido Yáñez seriously loathed all the belcistas (supporters of Manuel Isidoro Belzu) that still littered the city.
-Yáñez had been imprisoned and persecuted politically for nie years during the Belzu regime.
-During the government of Cordova, (1848-1857), this continued and was later exiled.
+Yáñez had been imprisoned and persecuted politically for nie years during the Belzu regime (1848-1855).
+During the government of Cordova, (1855-1857), this continued and was later exiled.

 On 29 September 1861, Yáñez ordered the arrest of several prominent belcistas of La Paz, arguing that they were plotting a coup against the current government.
-That night, he sent correspondence to President Achá explaining to him about the arrest of several alleged coup plotters who went against the administration.
+That night, he sent correspondence to President de Achá explaining to him about the arrest of several alleged coup plotters who went against the administration.

 When the government in Potosí was informed of what had happened, on 5 October 1861, it ordered that all the detainees, soldiers and civilians, be tried by an ordinary war council and decreed a state of siege in the provinces of Pacajes and Ingavi and in the district of La Paz.

 On 18 October 1861, Yáñez ordered the arrest of former president Jorge Córdova, at his house located in the San Jorge neighborhood of the city of La Paz.
 The soldiers in charge of arresting him transferred Córdova to the Loreto prison (currently where the Legislative Palace of Bolivia is located).